OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 --the id of the block

 ### **flags**
 -- do note that status flags are sent by the SERVER.
-Thus, many custom servers -- may only send essential flags such as on fire or sneaking.
-However, more niche flags -- are expected to be sent by the vanilla bedrock server.

-flag type:
-0: on fire
-1: is sneaking
-2: riding an entity
-3: sprinting
-4: using an item
-5: invisible (example: EianLee)
-14: can show nametag (usually true for players)
-15: always show nametag (also usually true for players)
-16: immobile (when player is dead or unable to move)
-19: can climb (if the player can use ladders)
-32: gliding with elytra
-38: if player is moving
-39: if player is breathing
-47: has collision with other entities
-48: has gravity
-49: immune to fire/lava damage
-52: returning loyalty trident
-55: doing spin attack with riptide trident
-56: swimming
-68: inside a scaffolding block
-69: on top of a scaffolding block
-70: falling through a scaffolding block
-71: blocking (using shield or riding a horse? confused about how this one gets triggered)
-72: transition blocking (same idea as 71)
-73: blocked from entity using a shield
-74: blocked from entity using a damaged shield (why does this exist?)
-75: sleeping
-88: if the player should render when they have the invisibility status effect

-The other status flags do not apply to players and are thus omitted from the documentation (for now)
+Thus, many custom servers<br/>
+-- may only send essential flags such as on fire or sneaking.
+However, more niche flags<br/>
+-- are expected to be sent by the vanilla bedrock server.<br/>

+flag type:<br/>
+0: on fire<br/>
+1: is sneaking<br/>
+2: riding an entity<br/>
+3: sprinting<br/>
+4: using an item<br/>
+5: invisible (example: EianLee)<br/>
+14: can show nametag (usually true for players)<br/>
+15: always show nametag (also usually true for players)<br/>
+16: immobile (when player is dead or unable to move)<br/>
+19: can climb (if the player can use ladders)<br/>
+32: gliding with elytra<br/>
+38: if player is moving<br/>
+39: if player is breathing<br/>
+47: has collision with other entities<br/>
+48: has gravity<br/>
+49: immune to fire/lava damage<br/>
+52: returning loyalty trident<br/>
+55: doing spin attack with riptide trident<br/>
+56: swimming<br/>
+68: inside a scaffolding block<br/>
+69: on top of a scaffolding block<br/>
+70: falling through a scaffolding block<br/>
+71: blocking (using shield or riding a horse? confused about how this one gets triggered)<br/>
+72: transition blocking (same idea as 71)<br/>
+73: blocked from entity using a shield<br/>
+74: blocked from entity using a damaged shield (why does this exist?)<br/>
+75: sleeping<br/>
+88: if the player should render when they have the invisibility status effect<br/>
+The other status flags do not apply to players and are thus omitted from the documentation (for now)<br/>